OgeonX/OpenAIFineTune/README.md

 Place your Python source code files in the same directory as the script or in its subfolders.
 Run the prepare_and_finetune.py script using python prepare_and_finetune.py.
 The script will process your source code files, create a dataset, upload it to OpenAI, and initiate fine-tuning.
 Once the fine-tuning is completed, you can use the fine-tuned model with your organization's codebase using the OpenAI API.

+Unfortunately, as of now, you cannot use your custom fine-tuned models directly on the chat.openai.com webpage.
+The chat interface on that page is designed to work specifically with the pre-built OpenAI models.

+However, your suggestion to allow users to use their own fine-tuned models on a similar chat interface is a good one.
+While I cannot implement this feature for you, I can recommend passing this suggestion to OpenAI through their support or feedback channels.
+This could be a useful feature for many users who would like to use their own models in a user-friendly web interface.

+As an alternative, you can create a simple web interface using a web development framework like Flask or Django in Python, where you can integrate your fine-tuned model using the OpenAI API.
+This way, you can have a custom web interface that works with your own fine-tuned model for your specific use cases.
+Coming soon..

 Important notes
 Make sure to follow OpenAI's guidelines and pricing plans when fine-tuning and using the model.
 Fine-tuning a model can incur costs based on the model size and the amount of training data.
 Be cautious when using the fine-tuned model with sensitive or confidential data.
 Ensure proper security and privacy measures are in place.